ikapta/weapon/README.md

 # show all installed pkg
 volta list

-# see global pkg path below command will all same
+# see global pkg path, below command exec will all same
 npm get config prefix
 volta which <pkg name>
 ```